-- a.
-Urine will be screened for controlled substances (see list) or any other controlled substances that are suspected of being abused or used by the student. - 2.
-If the urine analysis comes back negative, no further testing will be required at this time. - 3.
+a.
+Urine will be screened for controlled substances (see list) or any other controlled substances that are suspected of being misused or used by the student.

+- 2. If the urine analysis comes back negative, no further testing will be required at this time. - 3.
 If the urine analysis comes back positive, and the student disputes the results, the student may request a retesting of the sample by the facility; however, the cost of the additional testing would be borne by the student.
 This request must be made within 5 days of the initial report being provided to the student.
 A new sample will not be required, the lab stores all specimens and will retest the original sample. - 4.
 If the urine test is inconclusive or reported as "diluted positive" the screening will be treated as positive.
-If a urine comes back "diluted negative" it will be treated as a negative result.
+If a urine comes back "diluted negative" it will be treated as a negative result. - 5.
+If a student is suspected of Being Under the Influence, the student must report directly to the testing location.
+To ensure safety, students suspected of impairment must not drive themselves to the testing location and should arrange for alternative transportation, such as a family member, friend, or a taxi/rideshare service.
+Any cost for drug and alcohol testing is the responsibility of the student.